Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 For one, GetResponse offers hundreds of professionally designed templates to communicate with customers at every step of their journey.

-The built-in sales features are also really nice, and really set GetResponse apart from the other easy-to-use autoresponders.
+The built-in sales tracking features are also really nice, and really set GetResponse apart from the other easy-to-use autoresponders.
 Even their Basic plan comes with a sales funnel, unlimited lead funnels, and unlimited landing pages.

 With other email autoresponders, you’re going to have to integrate your pipeline.
 With GetResponse, you can keep daily operations under one roof.